Gastroparesis Overview

 13 C spirulina Gastric Emptying Breath Test is a non radioactive test to evaluate for gastroparesis.
 It is a test also using labeled food where the patient provides breath samples for analysis.

-Wireless capsule system called (SmartPill®) Is a capsule that contains a small electronic device.
+Wireless capsule system called (SmartPill®) is a capsule that contains a small electronic device.
 This device records information as it travels to your stomach and intestine.
 The information is transmitted to a receiver worn on the waist.
 The capsule is passed in your stool.

 Treatment